Last updated: 4th of December 2020

 You can at any time disable cookies on your browser.
 The setting allowing you to do this can usually be found in your browser’s Tools or Preferences menu.
 Certain parts of the GALA website’s functionality might be affected by disabling cookies.

 Personal Data: Collection and Use

-Whilst using our website or registering to GaLA Conf, or subscribing to the SGS, you may be required to provide personal data (name, address, email, academic/professional affiliation, country, etc.).
-We will use this data essentially to register to GaLA Conference inform you on academic and industrial activities about development and deployment of serious games, as detailed later.
+Whilst using our website. registering to GaLA Conf, or subscribing to the SGS, you may be required to provide personal data (name, address, email, academic/professional affiliation, country, etc.).
+We will use this data essentially to allow participation at GaLA Conf and/or inform you on academic and industrial activities about development and deployment of serious games, as detailed later.
 We will ensure that all personal data supplied is held securely in accordance with the General Data Protection Regulation (EU) 2016/679.

 We normally collect the following personal data from individuals when they register for GaLA Conf and/or as members of the SGS: